Good Times (film): Reception

+Critical

 Good Times received generally negative reviews as a pastiche of so-so skits, though one critic credited veteran character actor Sanders for making the film "slightly less unbearable."

 Friedkin later commented that "I've made better films than Good Times but I've never had so much fun".
+Filmink called it "A fun, clunky, experimental movie, more accessible than Sonny and Cher’s second film, Chastity (1969)."

+"When I saw it I knew the picture wasn't going to work," said Bono.
+"By the time we had finished and released it, the country was off Sonny and Cher.
+We were considered corny, so our box office wouldn't be to teenagers.
+Little kids liked it.
+The market we had was gone because it was a real clean picture. my music was passe too".

 Box office

-The film earned $600,000 in rentals domestically and $200,000 internationally.
-After the distribution fee, prints and advertising and the negative cost were deducted, ABC reported a loss of $1,050,000.
+According to Variety the film earned $600,000 in rentals domestically and $200,000 internationally.
+After the distribution fee, prints and advertising and the negative cost were deducted, ABC reported a loss of $1,050,000 on the movie as at 1973.
+Friedkin said "the film tanked" but his personal reviews were strong and he got offers as a result.